-McMahon/Ryan Child Advocacy Center’s commitment to the safety and well-being of children extends beyond those served at our Center.
-We are proud to offer a wide variety of school-based prevention education programs for children and youth enrolled in grades Pre-K through 12th.
-Our programs aim to equip students with the knowledge and tools necessary to stay safe in unsafe and potentially harmful situations.
-If you are interested in additional information about these programs or how your school can participate in them, please contact email@example.com.
+The McMahon Ryan Child Advocacy Center’s commitment to the safety and well-being of children extends beyond those served at our center.
+We are proud to offer a wide variety of school-based prevention education programs for children and youth enrolled in grades Pre-K through 12.

 - Module 1: Understanding Feelings and Identifying “Feelings Helpers”